 She offers free workout plans with different videos each day to keep you on track.
 But be warned, the workouts are often very challenging.
-Her channel is best suited for people who experienced in HIIT workouts or those who want to up their game.
+Her channel is best suited for people who are either already experienced in HIIT workouts or those who want to up their game.

-Her content is full of workouts to fill your boots for months, and most of it is between the 25 and 45-minute mark, with a few notable nods to 10-minute stretching.
+Her content is full of workouts to fill your boots for months, and most of it is between 25 and 45-minutes long, with a few notable nods to 10-minute stretching.